-While immediate supervisors/department heads are encouraged to continue responding directly to requests from individuals with disabilities, there may be occasions when making a decision about accommodations is complicated by other factors.
+While immediate supervisors/department heads are encouraged to continue responding directly to requests from individuals, there may be occasions when making a decision about accommodations is complicated by other factors.
 For instance, the need for an accommodation may be obvious, or it may be difficult to determine what constitutes a reasonable accommodation, or a department's budget may be unable to absorb the total cost of providing the accommodation requested.
 The following procedure has been developed to ensure that a request for reasonable accommodation is treated as consistently and equitably as possible.

-The requestor should meet with his/her department head and/or Management Services Administrator to discuss the situation.
+The requestor should meet with his/her department head and/or MSA to discuss the situation.
 If the request is within his/her scope of authority and meets the legal requirements for accommodation, the request may be approved.
-Alternatively, the Management Services Administrator may forward the request for accommodation to the General Manager or designee for review and determination.
+Alternatively, the MSA may forward the request for accommodation to the General Manager or designee for review and determination.